English | Español

 4. End the friendship.

-Sometimes the only way to end a friendship is to tell yourself that the friendship is over.
-Usually just being unavailable works, especially if you’ve tried to solve the problem and that didn’t work.
-But once in a while, you might need to say something like, “I really appreciate the fun times we’ve had, but I’ve decided that it won’t work for me to stay friends with you.
+Sometimes, the only way to end a friendship is to tell yourself that the friendship is over.
+You can care about someone but decide that you cannot count on them to speak and act in ways that are emotionally safe.
+Usually, just being unavailable works, especially if you’ve tried to solve the problem and that didn’t work.
+Once in a while, you might need to say something like, “I really appreciate the fun times we’ve had, but I’ve decided that it won’t work for me to stay friends with you.
 I wish you very well and hope for the best for you, but won’t be spending time with you any more.”